Niece Waidhofer Does Her Best Flight Attendant Impression In Strappy Purple Lingerie

 Niece Waidhofer posed in a sexy costume for her latest Instagram upload on Saturday afternoon.
 The stunning model has become a social media sensation for such photos, which often show her flashing her incredible curves.

-In the sexy shot, Niece looked drop dead gorgeous as she did her best flight attendant impression in a strappy purple lingerie set.
-The skimpy bra was cupped and featured a daring cut to expose her colossal cleavage and sideboob.
+In the sexy shot, Niece looked drop-dead gorgeous as she did her best flight attendant impression in a strappy purple lingerie set.
+The skimpy bra was cupped and featured a daring cut to expose her cleavage and sideboob.
 It also flaunted her toned arms in the process.

-The matching panties left little to the imagination as the strapped snugly over her curvaceous hips and accentuated her toned thighs.
+The matching panties left little to the imagination as they strapped snugly over her curvaceous hips and accentuated her toned thighs.
 She also added a garter belt that fit firmly around her slender midsection while emphasizing her flat tummy and impressive abs.
 She accessorized with a small hat on her head.

 Niece stood in front of a white wall for the pic.
 She had her back arched slightly and her legs pressed together.
 She rested one hand on her hip as the other came up to salute the camera.
 Her head was tilted and she sported a bright smile on her lips.